About Dr Polly James

 Employment

-Paediatric Clinical psychologist - Evelina London, Guys’ and St Thomas’ Trust
+Paediatric Clinical Psychologist - Evelina London, Guys’ and St Thomas’ Trust

 November 2014 - December 2022